covista/covista/README.md

 - [RISELab](https://riselab.berkeley.edu)

 # We're faculty and students
-Our mission is to make reopening campus as safe as possible.
-We’re a not-for-profit group with domain expertise in scalable deployments.
+Our mission is to provide the technology to make reopening campus as safe as possible.
+We’re an academic group with domain expertise in scalable deployments.

 - David Culler: Professor, Covista Lead
 - Joseph E. Gonzalez: Professor